-- First and foremost is the Archway Cafe (also known as the NWU Coffee House located in the lower level of the Story Student Center.
+- First and foremost is the Archway Cafe (also known as the NWU Coffee House) located in the lower level of the Story Student Center.

-- Two lounges with large screen TVs are in the immediate vicinity of the Coffee House.
+- Two lounges with large screen TVs are also located in the Story Student Center near the Archway Cafe.

-- Most academic buildings have lounges providing comfortable places for students to study or just hang out, are also located in the Great Hall, Smith-Curtis, Weary Center and most academic buildings.
+- Lounges, providing comfortable places for students to study or just hang out, are also located in the Great Hall, Smith-Curtis, Weary Center and most academic buildings.